pranshuchittora/loops-discovery-next-agent-qa/README.md

 ## Origin Posts & Talks

-- [Peter Steinberger's loop tweet](https://x.com/steipete) - The two sentences that named the trend: design loops that prompt your agents.
+- [Peter Steinberger's loop tweet](https://x.com/steipete/status/2063697162748260627) - The two sentences that named the trend: you should be designing loops that prompt your agents.
-- Boris Cherny on loops - "I don't prompt Claude anymore.
-I have loops running.
-My job is to write loops."
-Talk clips circulating from June 2026.
+- [Boris Cherny on loops](https://x.com/0xMovez/status/2064047579499770218) - "I don't prompt Claude anymore.
+I create loops — and the loops do the work.
+My job is to create loops."
-- Addy Osmani on loop engineering - Framing loops as one level above agent harness engineering.
+- [What agent looping actually is (@shannholmberg)](https://x.com/shannholmberg/status/2063924108535197842) - The most-shared primer from the original thread.
+- [One-off loops vs forever loops (@kunchenguid)](https://x.com/kunchenguid/status/2064039033152692323) - A no-BS taxonomy of loops from real production use.

 ## Loop Patterns